equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

   facility         = "sv15"
   description      = "example"
 }
 ```

 We then need to install the equinix/metal provider by running `$ terraform init`.
-After that, our templates should in check with the Terraform state and with the upstream resources in Equinix Metal.
-You can verify the __ by running `$ terraform plan`.
+After that, our templates should be in check with the Terraform state and with the upstream resources in Equinix Metal.
+You can verify the result by running `$ terraform plan`.

-If the diff is not empty, it means that some resources can not be simply read fom upstream, or that attributes have changed between your version of the packethost/packet provider and the current version of the equinix/metal provider.
+If the plan is not empty, it means that some resources can not be simply read fom upstream, or that attributes have changed between your version of the packethost/packet provider and the current version of the equinix/metal provider.

 ## Migrating one resource at a time

-We can use terraform state and import to achieve transition without destroyingexisting resources.
+We can use terraform state and import to achieve transition without destroying existing resources.

 ### Existing infrastructure